Location: 961 E 18th Ave. Eugene University of Oregon Beall Concert Hall was built in 1924. Beall Concert Hall Website

 Location: 375 E 7th Ave, Eugene OR Music History End of Rooster Blues Jam – May 29, 2000.
 Removed stage and no longer offered live music Building History Register Guard Article – 2000 2000 – Present – Good Times – removed stage and added pool tables under Matt & Brad Taxler 1998 – 2000 – […]

-Location: 136 E 11th Ave, Eugene OR Building History St. Vincent de Paul of Lane County, who currently owns the property, tore down the building shortly after John Henry’s closed it’s doors May 3, 2002.
-John Henry’s and the other businesses on the 100 block of East 11th Avenue were evicted in order to start […]
+Location: 136 E 11th Ave, Eugene OR Owner: Stacey Jackson Building History St. Vincent de Paul of Lane County, who currently owns the property, tore down the building shortly after John Henry’s closed it’s doors May 3, 2002.
+John Henry’s and the other businesses on the 100 block of East 11th Avenue were evicted in order to […]

 Location: 959 Pearl St, Eugene OR Located beneath Perry’s on Pearl (later Diablo’s), the Arena was the “Studio 54 of Eugene” in the ‘80s and ‘90s and one of the first venues in the city to cater to a LGBT clientele.
 Source: Eugene Weekly article 9/19/12